 As soon as the hat was there, then CNN swung into action.

-You know, I mean you know, it and here's the amazing thing once we got to the truth, is you see the black Hebrew Israelites and the vile, vicious, horrible things they were screaming at their kids and getting in the kids' face, uh, all of those kids, and it was Nicholas Sandman that actually said to his friends, don't respond.
+You know, and here's the amazing thing once we got to the truth is you see the black Hebrew Israelites and the vile, vicious, horrible things they were screaming at their kids and getting in the kids' face, all of those kids.

-Oh, he was the kid was so good.
+The kid was so good.

 He was perfect.

-I you and I would never have survived that test.
+You and I would never have survived that test.

-Never be in prison.
+He'd never be in prison.

 Oh, forget it.

-It wasn't still be in prison, Hannity.
+It'd still be in prison, Hannibal.

-I know I'd send you a cake with a file.
+No, I'd send you a cake with a file.

-So what you're looking at, though, is is such a serious lawsuit because Wood knows he can destroy that whole operation.
+So what you're looking at, though, is such a serious lawsuit because Wood knows he can destroy that whole operation.

 CNN's a worldwide operation.